pwittchen/RxBiometric/README.md

 RxBiometric
 ===========
-RxJava bindings for Biometric Prompt on Android (added in Android 9 Pie, API Level 28+)
+RxJava and RxKotlin bindings for Biometric Prompt on Android (added in Android 9 Pie, API Level 28+)

 *If your app is drawing its own fingerprint auth dialogs, you should switch to using the BiometricPrompt API as soon as possible.*